HolmesProcessing/Holmes-Toolbox/Template-Holmes-Totem-Services/README.md

 ## OverView

 This program generates the boiler plate code required to create a Holmes Totem Service.
-Currently this is only for creating Static Services.
+Currently, this is only for creating Static Services.

 ### Purpose
 To create a service, we generally need to do a lot of copy-paste business.
 To avoid this extra work, this program generates the all the essential code needed.
 This template files can also be used as a reference to for how a typical holmes-totem-service looks like.
-There could be many templates (ex: RESTFull, gRPC) in their preferred language.the user just has to provide which kind of template he need.
-This helps people who wants to create a new services in Holmes easier easier to choose their template and focus on Service logic.
+There could be many templates (ex: RESTFull, gRPC) in their preferred language.the user just has to provide which kind of template he needs.
+This helps people who want to create a new service in Holmes easier easier to choose their template and focus on Service logic.

 ## Configuration